conker84/cy2py/README.md

   -q QUERY, --query QUERY
                         Pass the Cypher query as argument.
 Valid only when you use line magic.
+  -p PARAMS, --params PARAMS
-  -c CLOSE, --close CLOSE
+                        A map of Cypher query parameters -c CLOSE, --close CLOSE
                         Close a Driver connection by alias or URI -co COLORS, --colors COLORS